 Close credit cards and accounts you don't use

-Do you have any credit cards in your wallet that you took out and haven’t used in years?
-Close down any accounts that you don’t use anymore.
-If there is no activity and you don’t plan to use them again anytime soon, there is no point in having them.
+Do you have any credit cards in your wallet that you took out and haven't used in years?
+Close down any accounts that you don't use anymore.
+If there's no activity and you don't plan to use them again anytime soon, there's no point in having them.

 This is because when lenders check your credit report they aren't just looking at how much money you owe.
 They are also looking at how much money you could potentially be borrowing at one time.

-If you are applying for a new credit card with a limit of £3,000 and you have three other credit cards that you haven’t used in years but when combined give you a total borrowing power of £9,000, the new lender will assess what the risk is of you having access to £12,000 in credit.
+If you're applying for credit of £3,000 and you have three other credit cards that you haven't used in years that combined give you a total borrowing power of £9,000, the new lender will assess what the risk is of you having access to £12,000 in credit.

-They will be asking themselves, if this person were to suddenly borrow all of that money, would they still be able to repay their debt to us?
-So make sure any accounts you don’t use are closed down as this could also look like you are desperate for even more money to borrow – if you already have credit you can borrow, why apply for more?
+They will be asking themselves, were you to suddenly borrow all of that money, would you be able to repay it?
+So make sure any accounts you don't use are closed down as this could also look like you are desperate for even more money to borrow – if you already have credit you can borrow, why apply for more?